Frequently Asked Questions

 Q: What athletic teams does Sandy Spring Friends School offer?

-A: SSFS is a member of the Potomac Valley Athletic Conference for Upper and Middle School boys and Middle School girls, and the Independent School League for Upper School girls.
+A: SSFS is a member of the Potomac Valley Athletic Conference.
 Our Middle and Upper School teams compete in the following interscholastic sports: soccer, cross country, volleyball, golf, basketball, lacrosse, baseball, softball, track and field, and tennis.
 Students also have non-competitive fitness options such as athletic conditioning, modern dance, yoga, and weight training.
 See more in the Athletics section of the website.

 Q: Approximately how many openings do you anticipate?